Brother and Sister: Caucasus Region

+Asia

-In his Catalogue of Persian Folktales, German scholar Ulrich Marzolph reports 11 Iranian variants of type 450, "Brüderchen und Schwesterchen" ("Little Brother and Little Sister"), wherein the pair of sibling escape from their evil stepmother or from a div, and the little brother becomes a gazelle by drinking from a water source.
+In his Catalogue of Persian Folktales, German scholar Ulrich Marzolph reports 11 Iranian variants of type 450, "Brüderchen und Schwesterchen" ("Little Brother and Little Sister"), wherein the pair of siblings escape from their evil stepmother or from a div, and the little brother becomes a gazelle by drinking from a water source.

+Scholars Wolfram Eberhard and Pertev Naili Boratav devised a classification system for Turkish folktales, titled Typen türkischer Volksmärchen ("Turkish Folktale Catalogue").
+In the Turkish catalogue, they indexed a similar narrative as type TTV 168, "Bruder Hirsch" ("The Deer Brother"), with 32 variants in Turkey.
+In this type, the stepmother wishes for the death of her step-children, a brother and sister pair, who escape from her in a Magical Flight sequence.
+After the siblings make their way to the woods, the brother drinks water from a puddle and becomes a deer, while the girl takes refuge up a tree.
+Later, she is found by a prince whom she marries, but a servant throws her in the water and she is swallowed by a fish.

+Scholar Hasan El-Shamy located 43 variants of the tale type across West Asia and North Africa.
+In these tales, the heroine's brother may be transformed into a deer, a goat or a kid goat.

+Africa

+Hasan El-Shamy located 43 variants of the tale type across West Asia and North Africa.
+In addition, the tale type is "frequent" in North Africa, but only two variants were collected from Subsaharan Africa.

 Interpretations

 Historical approach

-This tale, like The Twelve Brothers, The Seven Ravens, and The Six Swans, features a woman rescuing her brother.
+This tale, like "The Twelve Brothers", "The Seven Ravens", and "The Six Swans", features a woman rescuing her brother.
 In the era and region in which it was collected, many men were drafted by kings for soldiers, to be sent as mercenaries.
 As a consequence, many men made their daughter their heirs; however, they also exerted more control over them and their marriages as a consequence.
 The stories have been interpreted as a wish by women for the return of their brothers, freeing them from this control.
 However, the issues of when the stories were collected are unclear, and stories of this type have been found in many other cultures, where this issue can not have inspired them.